jeffyoungstrom/practicalJS/README.md

 2. It should have working controls for .change
 3. It should have working controls for .deleteTodo
 4. It should have working controls for .toggleCompleted

+##V9 Requirements

+1. There should be an li element for every todo
+2. Each li element should contain .todoText
+3. Each li element should show .completed